BaileyLeong/poke-party-hackathon/README.md

   - If hunger reaches 100, the Pokémon "runs away," and the game restarts.
 - **Happiness**:
   - Decreases over time.
-  - If happiness drops below 10, the Pokémon becomes "depressed."
+  - If happiness drops below 10, the Pokémon becomes "sad."
 - **Level**:
   - Increases every 3 training actions.